Inside: Find a new pastime with this list of hobbies for mums.

 When I was growing up my mum had lots of hobbies.

-On top of working full-time as a nurse (she worked night-shift so she could be home with us during the day), she took night courses in Calligraphy and Chinese cooking.
+On top of working full-time as a nurse (night-shift so she could be home with us during the day), she took night courses in Calligraphy and Chinese cooking.

 She also knitted, sewed, played tennis and painted butterfly fridge magnets which she would sell at local markets.

 I recently realised that I have no hobbies and desperately wanted something to do that wasn’t work, my kids or my husband.

 It was then when I started researching hobbies that would suit my timetable and came up with the following list.

 - 3. Sewing High-Demand Items

 - 10. Make Your Own Soaps and Bath Bombs